Elin Williams is in Pontardawe to review The Revlon Girl a play written by Neil Anthony Docking and starring Charlotte Gray and Terri Dwyer.

-First performed in London in June 2015, Neil Docking’s original piece The Revlon Girl is already enjoying success here in Wales.
+First performed in London in June 2015, Neil Anthony Docking’s original piece The Revlon Girl is already enjoying success here in Wales.
 It began its tour in Pontardawe, where it proved so popular, they put on an extra performance to meet the demand.
 Set eight months after the Aberfan disaster, the play’s tour will coincide with the 50th anniversary of the event.
-It will be performed at Blackwood Miner’s institute on the 21st of October, exactly 50 years to the day when a catastrophic colliery slip resulted in Pantglas Junior School becoming engulfed by slurry, suffocating 116 pupils and 28 adults.
+It will be performed at Blackwood Miner’s Institute on the 21st of October, exactly 50 years to the day when a catastrophic colliery slip resulted in Pantglas Junior School becoming engulfed by slurry, suffocating 116 pupils and 28 adults.

 Many Welsh people will no doubt be aware of this horrific incident; many art forms have already paid tribute to the individuals who tragically lost their lives and the relatives who lost loved ones.
 In 2012, the Mark Jermin School staged a performance which had to be cancelled due to sensitivity and non-consultation issues.
 Staging a production commemorating the Aberfan disaster is undoubtedly a huge undertaking.
 It comes with great responsibility and can offer great insight into the repercussions of this tragedy.